Wichita Child Support Lawyers

 SEND MESSAGE NOW

-Parents are obliged to financially support their children, and Kansas courts ensure that children are financially supported by issuing child support orders.
-Any divorce case that involves children will also involve child support, as will most paternity actions.
-Joseph, Hollander & Craft’s Wichita child support attorneys help parents with child support issues daily.
-We are familiar with the requirements of the Kansas Child Support Guidelines and experienced in applying them in initial actions as well as child support modification proceedings.
+Parents are legally obliged to financially support their children, and Kansas courts ensure that children are financially supported by issuing child support orders.
+Joseph, Hollander & Craft’s Wichita child support lawyers are familiar with the requirements of the Kansas Child Support Guidelines and experienced in applying them in initial actions as well as child support modification proceedings.

 The Kansas Child Support Guidelines provide the basis for calculating the amount of financial maintenance a court will order for a child.
 The amount of child support one parent must pay to the other is based on the incomes of both parents, the cost of daycare, the cost of health insurance, and how tax exemptions are divided.
 The custody arrangement for the minor children will also affect the amount of child support owed from one parent to the other.

-As we assist our clients with the child support process, JHC’s Wichita child support lawyers aim to help our clients understand how child support is calculated and ensure the calculations are based on actual incomes and expenses.
+As we assist our clients with the child support process, Joseph, Hollander & Craft’s Wichita child support attorneys aim to help our clients understand how child support is calculated and ensure the calculations are based on actual incomes and expenses.
 For example, we can calculate incomes of parents who are self-employed and challenge evidence of past income or expenses that do not reflect current circumstances.

 Child support is ongoing, as parents are required to financially support their children until they are 18 or have graduated from high school.
-Due to the ongoing nature of child support, modifications of the child support order are common.
+As such, modifications of the child support order are common.
 A Kansas child support order can only be modified when there is a material change in circumstances.
 If any of the following factors apply to your situation, our child support attorneys may be able to assist you in modifying your child support order:

 Many other changes to your family’s circumstances may justify child support modification.
 Our Wichita child support modification attorneys regularly review child support orders to determine whether modification is in order and represent clients seeking to modify the child support order.
 We also defend against unfavorable child support modifications.